FAQ

 I’m a licensed marriage and family therapist currently practicing in California.
 I completed my Counseling Psychology/Marriage and Family Therapy Master’s program at John F. Kennedy University in 2017.

-With over six years of counseling and psychotherapy experience, I have provided support for children, adolescents, and women’s mental health, trauma, attachment trauma, post-traumatic stress, depression, and anxiety.
+With over 8 years of counseling and psychotherapy experience, I have provided support for children, adolescents, and women’s mental health, trauma, attachment trauma, post-traumatic stress, depression, and anxiety.
 Before starting my private practice, I worked in community mental health for four years, providing support to foster families and youth at different stages of life, from preschool-age children to teens and adults.

 What is a Good Faith Estimate, and why should I know about it?